NovembreLab/feems/README.md

 In the original publication above, `FEEMS` only fit the edge weights on the graph and kept the node-specific parameters (proportional to heterozygosities) fixed at a constant value.
 However, in the latest version, we change the default functionality to be one in which we fit node-specific parameters under the model.
 This will increase both model fit and runtime, however, we've found this to be a worthy trade-off, especially when looking for long-range gene flow events on a baseline `FEEMS` grid.
 The old functionality can still be used by setting `sp_graph.fit(..., optimize_q=None)`.

-See [cross-validation.ipynb](https://github.com/NovembreLab/feems/blob/main/docsrc/notebooks/cross-validation.ipynb) for more details on this mode.
+This new map of heterozygosity values (roughly proportional to effective population size) can also be visualized across the grid.
+See [getting-started.ipynb](https://github.com/VivaswatS/feems/blob/main/docsrc/notebooks/getting-started.ipynb) and [cross-validation.ipynb](https://github.com/VivaswatS/feems/blob/main/docsrc/notebooks/cross-validation.ipynb) for more details on this mode.

 ### Inclusion of a shape file with coarser resolution (`grid_500.sh*`)